 You could definitely make this trip much cheaper by staying in more affordable hotels along the way or using Airbnb.
 If you’ve not used Airbnb before you can click here to get a first time £34 off voucher.

-Insurance for visiting Israel
+Travel Insurance for Israel

 I’ve found Israel to be a very safe place, despite media perceptions and the ongoing conflict (which you almost certainly won’t be aware of while you are travelling there).